Fylhan/qompoter/README.md

 The current version is still a work in progress, a lot have to be done to make it really usable.
 Still, you can:

-* describe your dependencies in "qomposer.json" file
+* describe your dependencies in a "qomposer.json" file
 * search and retrieve all dependencies (also recursively for sub-dependencies) from a Git repository or a structured file system
 * generate qompote.pri and vendor.pri files to be included and used in your .pro file for Qt